MA in English

 The other 18 hours may be distributed across additional courses in literature, linguistics, and (when permitted) creative writing.
-Up to 6 of these hours may even come in the form of a degree minor in another discipline, including but not limited to women's studies, history, philosophy, religion, art history, and theatre.
+Up to 6 of these hours may even come in the form of a degree minor in another discipline, including but not limited to comparative literature, women's studies, history, philosophy, religion, art history, and theatre.

 Besides these opportunities, MA students participate in our innovative Professional Development Curriculum, which offers students the chance to prepare for whatever their professional future might hold: a career based upon the work done for the MA, or pursuit of a PhD in English or a related field.
 Students in our MA program are also eligible for assistantship support from the Department of English, annual support for travel to professional conferences, and state of the art library and computer facilities.